eth-cscs/sarus/doc/config/mpi-hook.rst

     - The major numbers (first from the left) must be present and equal.

-    - The host's minor number (second from the left) must be present and greater or equal to the container's minor number.
-In case the minor number from the container is greater than the host's minor number, the hook will print a warning but will proceed in the attempt to let the container application run.
+    - The host's minor number (second from the left) must be present and greater than or equal to the container's minor number.
+In case the minor number from the container is greater than the host's minor number (i.e. the container library is probably being replaced with an older revision), the hook will print a verbose log message but will proceed in the attempt to let the container application run.

   * ``strict``